Cosmetic & Restorative Dentistry

 Average Result: 1-2 shades**A shade is a color matching key used by dentists to determine the brightness of teeth.
 Each patient’s result may vary depending on the patients starting shade.

 Do you suffer from chipped or jagged teeth?
 Wish you could fill in the gaps between your teeth?
-With bonding from Dr. Tom Pooley, you can!
+With bonding from Dr. Tom Pooley and his expert team, you can!

 Bonding uses a composite resin, which is a tooth-colored material, to match the natural look and shape of your teeth.
 The material is bonded to the surface of your teeth and carefully sculpted to keep a natural appearance while covering or replacing the problem area.
 It is then “cured” or hardened with an intense ultraviolet light.